 Three temptations.
 Three biblical answers.
 A perfect example of the power of faith in God’s Word.

-Notice that this isn’t faith in faith, that cultic, deceptive message of faith in the power of faith itself.
-The Bible doesn’t teach that there’s any power in what you say simply because you say it with confidence.
+Notice that this isn’t faith in faith, that cultic, deceptive message of believing in the power of belief itself.
+The Bible doesn’t teach that there’s any divine strength in what you say simply because you say it with confidence.
 That would be blind faith.
-The power of faith is in the object of our faith: God’s Word.
-If what we say is from God’s Word, and in the depth of our being we believe it, then we will find incredible power.
+The power of biblical faith is in its object: God’s Word.
+If what we say is from Scripture, and in the depth of our being we believe it, then we will find incredible power.
 Like Jesus, we can have faith in the promises of God’s Word.

 Father God, thank You that Your Son knows the full human experience.
 Jesus gets it.
 He knows what it’s like to be human and to face temptation—yet He never sinned.
 I’m in awe of Him.
 And I want to be like Him and to face off against the enemy of my soul armed with faith in the powerful Word of God.
 I want to store “up your word in my heart, that I might not sin against you” (Psalm 119:11).
 Make me more like Jesus, I ask, and it’s in His name I pray, amen.